Montana Museum of Art and Culture

 Selections from the Permanent Collection

 To celebrate the opening of our new building, we have a rotating selection of masterworks on display in our second story gallery.
 This exhibition includes works of art by Andy Warhol, Pablo Picasso, Salvador Dalí, Donatello, Peter Voulkos, Rudy and Lela Autio, Ben Steele, Jaune Quick-to-See Smith, Barbara Morgan, Nancy Erickson, and many others.
-We also have a variety of anonymous cornerstone works on display, such as a full samurai suit, a 16th century Flemish tapestry, a Chinese Imperial throne screen, and two Japanese temple lanterns.
+We also have a variety of anonymous cornerstone works on display, such as a full samurai suit, a tempera panel from a lost Catholic altar, a Chinese Imperial throne screen, and two Japanese temple lanterns.
 Selections from the Permanent Collection will be on display until Fall 2025.

 default-sfpc1